david-risney/AppxUtilities/README.md

 The AppxUtilities Add-AppxPackageExt.ps1 has the following abilities beyond what the builtin Add-AppxPackage performs:

  - Install a package with the exact same package identity using the -Force switch.
- - Know the package info of what was just installed using the -PassThru switch.
+ - Know the package info of what was just installed.

 For example: